forku-brandon/nexinch_search_tool/README.md

 4. **Database Setup:** Set up the database according to the specifications provided in the documentation.

-5. **Start L3MON:** Launch the L3MON application.
+5. **Start nexinch search tool:** Launch the application.

-6. **Access the Interface:** Open your web browser and navigate to http://localhost:3000 to access the L3MON web interface.
+6. **Access the Interface:** Open your web browser and navigate to http://localhost to access the nexinch search tool web interface.

 For detailed installation instructions, troubleshooting, and advanced configuration options, please refer to the L3MON Documentation.